lmmx/pydantic-function-models/README.md

 ## Usage

 Below is a general overview of how to use **pydantic-function-models** in your own code.
-There is no built-in command-line interface; usage is purely through Python imports.

-### Command-Line Interface

-This library does **not** provide a CLI.
-All functionality is accessed by importing and using its classes in Python code.
-The remaining “Examples” section demonstrates typical usage patterns.

 #### Example: Basic Validated Function